dober-man/f5-agility-labs-waf/docs/class6/module1/lab1.rst

 1.1.2 Log into the BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Log into the BIG-IP by opening the FireFox browser in the Linux client and selecting the browser bookmark titled ‘bigip01’ using the following credentials:
+Log into the BIG-IP by opening the FireFox browser in the Linux client and selecting the browser bookmark titled :guilabel:`bigip01` using the following credentials:

-        Username:	admin
+        Username:	:guilabel:`admin`

-        Password:	f5DEMOs4u!
+        Password:	:guilabel:`f5DEMOs4u!`

 .. image:: images/2-module1.png